Birzeit: Ottoman era

 The French explorer Victor Guérin visited the village in July 1863.
 He found it to have a population of 1,800 inhabitants, of those 140 were Latin Catholics, the others were "schismatic Greeks" and Muslims.
 The Catholic parish was administered by a young French missionary, Father Joly.
 The irrigated gardens were well grown, and the soil naturally fertile.
 It abounded in vines, figs and pears.
 He also noted some beautiful walnut trees.

 Socin, citing an official Ottoman village list compiled around 1870, noted that Bir Zet as having 73 houses and a male population of 250.
 Of this, 75 men in 20 houses were Muslim, while 175 men in 53 houses were "Latin" Christian.

-In 1882, the PEF's Survey of Western Palestine (SWP) described Bir Zeit as "a Christian village of moderate size, containing a Greek Church and a Latin Church, with a well to the north, and olives round it."
+In 1882, the Palestine Exploration Fund (PEF) Survey of Western Palestine (SWP) described Bir Zeit as "a Christian village of moderate size, containing a Greek Church and a Latin Church, with a well to the north, and olives round it."
 The red-tiled roof of the Latin Church on top of the ridge was a conspicuous feature in the landscape.

 In 1896 the population of Bir ez-zet was estimated to be about 786 Christians and 192 Muslims.

-In 1906, a British missionary of the Church Missionary Society wrote about an outbreak of cholera in Birzeit thirty years before that began when the mother of a young man who died of cholera in Nablus washed his clothes in the village spring.
-The disease quickly spread and within a week killed 30 people out of a population of 200–300.
-The epidemic ended when a village elder ordered the entire population to camp in their vineyards.
-Three men remained to bury the dead and there were no further victims.
-The author felt that the incident was notable "as there was no European hand in it from first to last, and it shows what the Fellahin are capable of under wise and energetic native guidance."
+In 1906, a British missionary of the Church Missionary Society wrote about an outbreak of cholera in Birzeit thirty years before that within a week killed 30 people out of a population of 200–300.
+The epidemic ended when a village elder ordered the entire population to camp in their vineyards.The author felt that the incident was notable "as there was no European hand in it from first to last, and it shows what the Fellahin are capable of under wise and energetic native guidance."